julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 By crushing the leaves, seeds, and roots into a singular compound, the individual spirits of each plant were bound together, creating a unified protective force.

-**[Nine Herbs Charm](/nine-herbs-charm-anglo-saxon/)** explains in detail which plants were traditionally used to make it and it's origins.
+**[Nine Herbs Charm](/nine-herbs-charm-anglo-saxon/)** explains in detail which plants were traditionally used to make it, and its origins.

 ---